sgmurphy/wordpress-plugins/mystickymenu/readme.txt

 [youtube  https://www.youtube.com/watch?v=l9aRnPVuCVY]

-<strong>📢 Welcome Bar:</strong> Use this powerful feature to create a beautiful floating sticky notification bar.
+<strong>📢 Welcome Notification Bar:</strong> Use this powerful feature to create a beautiful floating sticky notification bar.
 No coding skill required, just turn it on, set up your announcement text and button, and voilà - your top notification bar is good to go!

 = 💪 BENEFITS =
 * Improve user experience by letting your visitors access the navigation menu and navigate to the pages they want when they want to.